w7sst/MorseRunner/README.md

 Projects we are currently working on...
 - [ ] **Develop Community Guidelines** - Discuss and adopt community guidelines
-for contributing to this project, including roles, code of conduct, best practices, guidelines, expectations, adherance to standards, etc.
+for contributing to this project, including roles, code of conduct, best practices, guidelines, expectations, adherence to standards, etc.

-- [ ] **Launch Community Respository** - Create a single repository containing
+- [ ] **Launch Community Repository** - Create a single repository containing
 most major development projects/branches by various MR authors.
 Over time portions these projects, including individual features and bug fixes, can be independently extracted and merged into a common development branch.